capnfabs/emoji-haiku/developer_notes.md

 The directory `datasources/emoji-unicode-11` is a copy of https://unicode.org/Public/emoji/11.0/, which, according to their FTP server, was last modified 2018-02-07, and was retrieved 2018-11-19.

 According to spec, valid unicode codepoints are from 0x0 to 0x10FFFF (see http://unicode.org/glossary/#code_point).

+# TODO:
+- Maybe add more emoji.
+We're missing flags, for example, and they were something I liked about v1?
+- Sort out genders in the CLDR XML descriptions.
+There's a few pieces here:
+  - Modify the description parsing code to scan the CLDR XML file and deduplicate (for example) 'man artist' 'woman artist'.
+  - This is complicated though, because the verb ones still need an actor, I think.
+We can make it sometimes say "person" instead of "man" or "woman" as well though.
+  - Also have to watch out for merman/merperson/mermaid 🧜‍♂️ 🧜‍♀️